 Defining a research sample

-- Selecting no data records.
+- Selecting no records.

-- Selecting all data records.
+- Selecting all records.

-- Selecting some records by querying the data set.
+- Selecting records by querying the dataset.

-- Selecting some records with random sampling.
+- Selecting records by random sampling.

 The view will show the size of the current sample and the method with which it was created.
 At any time, the research sample can be altered by clicking the checkboxes shown in the data tables.
 The query syntax is as follows: fields and constants must be enclosed in single quotes.
 In the example 'age' is a field and '50' is a constant.
 The following operators are supported: >, >=, <, <=, =, or, and, ( and ).
 The dialog dynamically shows the number of rows matching the query and displays error messages in case of syntactic errors.